-Hans-Ulrich Rihs, Gabriela Rihs and Stefan Rihs as a group jointly control 3,704,307 registered shares (corresponding to 5.67% of total Sonova share capital) as of December 24, 2018.
+Hans-Ulrich Rihs, Gabriela Rihs and Stefan Rihs as a group jointly control 3,679,600 registered shares (corresponding to 5.71% of total Sonova share capital) pursuant to the last disclosure notice.
 These shares were previously controlled by Hans-Ulrich Rihs as a single shareholder.